laravel/docs/eloquent-relationships.md

 <a name="relationship-methods-vs-dynamic-properties"></a>
 ### Relationship Methods Vs. Dynamic Properties

-If you do not need to add additional constraints to an Eloquent relationship query, you may simply access the relationship as if it were a property.
+If you do not need to add additional constraints to an Eloquent relationship query, you may access the relationship as if it were a property.
 For example, continuing to use our `User` and `Post` example models, we may access all of a user's posts like so:

     $user = App\User::find(1);